Roseau-Corporation/Style-Guide/git/pr.md

 # Pull requests
-## Update pull request
+## Content update pull request
 An update pull request includes multiple features.
-It should look like the following:
+It's name should be ``(update codename/name) update``.
+For example: ``Glacier update`` It should look like the following:
 ```md
 This pull request includes the following:
 1. First feature name